What is an Auditor?

 To become an Auditor, you’ll first need to gain a Chartered Accountancy qualification.

 If you're brand new to accountancy, the AAT Professional Qualification is a great entry point, covering all the main areas of accountancy and tax.
-Other options include the ACCA Foundation Diploma or ACA Certificate in Finance or Business (CFAB).
+Other options include ACCA Foundations or ACA Certificate in Finance or Business (CFAB).
 These qualifications will help you get your first role in an accounts department, allowing you to get hands on experience.

 On completion (or if you have exemptions), you can then go on to study the Professional ACCA or ACA qualifications, which will allow you to apply for roles as a trainee Auditor.